 On completion of this course you should be able to:

-- Apply data science to analysis of social media and social networks
+- Apply data science to analyse social media and social networks

-- Analyse social networks to cluster nodes, identify important nodes, and attribute influence propagation
+- Analyse social networks by finding communities, identifing important nodes, and influence propagation

-- Analyse social media by applying Natural Language Processing (NLP) techniques using stream processing to detect events and changes
+- Analyse social media by applying Natural Language Processing (NLP) techniques to detect sentiment and events

 Overview of Learning Activities